 Junior Kindergarten – The Geographical World

 Pack your suitcase and board the Junior Kindergarten Express as we explore the geographical world around us.
 Our travels begin as we explore under the sea, learning about the oceans of the world and what lies beneath.
 We then journey through America as we learn about different landforms.
 Our travel continues out of the country and on to other continents as we visit Africa and France and learn about the people and culture of these two fascinating places.
-Over the year we meet Georgia O’Keefe, Anansi, Claude Monet and many other international figures.
+Over the year we meet Georgia O’Keefe, Anansi, Claude Monet, and many other international figures.
 The lessons of Junior Kindergarten offer children a unique passport to the world.

 Kindergarten Prep – The Artistic World

 As Kindergarten Prep makes a stop on every continent, we learn about the life, language, customs and especially the art of people around the world.
 The Artistic World is an amazing program that opens the world of viewing and creating art.
 Students study the work of 16 different artists and create art pieces in the style of the respective artists.
 Children learn how to identify and critique art and how to confidently use a wide variety of media while creating their own artwork.
 The program culminates with an art show displaying the work the class has produced throughout the year.
-Through art students build a confident foundation in math, physics, spatial awareness, composition, balance and creativity.
+Through art students build a confident foundation in math, physics, spatial awareness, composition, balance, and creativity.

 Kindergarten - Family Field Studies

-Imagine your Kindergarten student performing laparoscopic surgery, preparing food in a restaurant, sitting in the jury box, checking out a hot rod under the hood, becoming a super house cleaner, or attending a rehearsal of the Fort Wayne Philharmonic.
+Imagine your child performing laparoscopic surgery, preparing food in a restaurant, sitting in the jury box, checking out a hot rod under the hood, becoming a super house cleaner, or attending a rehearsal of the Fort Wayne Philharmonic.
 Family Field Studies allow all of these experiences and much more.
-Photos of the visits and the Language Experience stories written by the students about each trip become take-home booklets for families to share.
+Photos of the visits and the Language Experience stories written by students about each trip become take-home booklets for families to share.
 Through Family Field Studies students develop a growing sense of the elements of our community, and practice all aspects of literacy development in the accounts of their exciting experiences.

-Grade 1 – Books and Places- Magic Moments and Memories
+Grade 1 – Books and Places: Magic Moments and Memories

-Utilizing the Magic School Bus book series, second grade students discover and explore the interconnectedness of people, animals and plants in our world.
+Utilizing the Magic School Bus book series, students discover and explore the interconnectedness of people, animals, and plants in our world.
 This year-long study raises student awareness about the valuable natural resources the Earth offers us.
-A goal of the program is to provide regular opportunities for students to spend outdoors.
+A goal of the program is to provide regular opportunities for students to spend time outdoors.
 Native trees are studied and observed during field studies at Fox Island Nature Preserve and the Yoder Sugar Bush.
 Students apply what they are learning as they participate in the Canterbury Lower School Green Team.
 They will study our school’s use of resources and make recommendations to reduce our ecological impact and be sustainable.
 Students make monthly service announcements in Chapel and help plan the April Earth Day celebration.
 As students “travel” with Mrs. Frizzle throughout the year, they build their capacity as stewards of the environment and become more considerate and conscious of their own impact on the world around them.
 This unit is designed to create a lifelong care and concern for the environment.